rohittiru/prose-craft-2/README.md

 # Prose Craft 2

-A Claude skill for writing fiction and creative prose that reads as human-authored, not machine-default.
+A Claude skill for writing creative prose that reads as human-authored, not machine-default.

 ## What this is